 I get it.
 I’m asking you to consider a lot of things in this post, just for a simple detergent amount that you can count on.
 It’s a lot to add to a parent or guardian’s plate.
 It’s also a lot to jam into one post.

-If it’s too much for you, I am releasing a Wash and Care Handbook on May 13, 2020, which takes you through all of this information with much more explanation, and at a much slower, step-by-step pace.
+If it’s too much for you, I have a Wash and Care Handbook that takes you through all of this information with much more explanation, and at a much slower, step-by-step pace.

 In that book, I also cover care information like drying, troubleshooting, stain-fighting, making diapers last longer, and much more.
 If you’re needing more of a step-by-step approach, you’re totally not alone.
 After all, I wouldn’t have spent so much of my time making the handbook if I didn’t hear that people needed it!

 My goal with the book was to take the mystery, fear, and ridiculous rules out of cloth diaper washing.
-If you’re looking for more information about the book, the Cloth Diapers for Beginners Wash & Care Handbook, you can check out the table of contents here, but to get the special 45% off discount you must preorder through the sale page:
+If you’re looking for more information about the Cloth Diapers for Beginners Wash & Care Handbook, you can learn more by clicking the link button below:

 Either way, I hope all of this helps you in your cloth diaper journey!